Male and female flowers.

 This member of the Cucurbitaceae

-was described by Célestin Alfred Cogniaux and is found in South Africa.
-It prefers well-drained
+was described by Célestin Alfred Cogniaux and is found in southern South Africa.
+It preferring well-drained

 soil, lots of water in the growing-periods and some sun.
 The small